 Bisphenol A – a key ingredient in plastic and resin manufacture

 Bisphenol A (BPA) is a substance that is used in the industrial manufacture of polycarbonate plastic products.
 These include common consumer goods such as re-usable plastic tableware and bottles for drinks, sports equipment, CDs and DVDs.
 Epoxy resins containing BPA are used to coat the inside of water pipes and the inside of cans for food and drink to increase their shelf-life and avoid getting a metallic taste on the food or drink.
-It is also used in the coating of sales receipts.
+It is also used in sales receipts.

 BPA has been classified as an endocrine disruptor, which means that it has toxic effect on our ability to reproduce.